david-wolgemuth/genesis/RUNBOOK.md

 ### 7. Curate

-Select the 2-3 most interesting moments or observations from this run.
-For each one, produce a standalone HTML page in `archive/runs/run-NNNN/highlights/`:

-- A rendered visual (isometric detail view, heat map, chart, or comparison image)
-- A title that says what you're looking at
-- 2-3 sentences of context: what happened, why it matters

-Also produce the fixed dashboard view: `archive/runs/run-NNNN/dashboard.html` — the global overview that every run gets regardless of how interesting it was.
+Produce a **camera script** (`archive/runs/run-NNNN/camera.json`).
+This is a list of keyframes that tell the Three.js viewer where to point the camera and when.
+Each keyframe targets an interesting moment in the run.

+For each notable moment, create a keyframe with: the frame number, the camera position, the look-at target, and a short note explaining what's happening.
+The viewer will interpolate smoothly between keyframes and display the notes as annotations.

-Select criteria for highlights — look for:
+Select criteria for keyframes — look for:

 - **Firsts** — first stable bond, first composite of N+ elements, first autocatalytic loop, first replicator, first motile agent
 - **Spatial patterns** — clustering, boundary formation, migration, territory